hackclub/hackclub/workshops/responsive_navbar/README.md

 Explanation: When the screen resolution becomes less than 450px, these styles will get applied.
 So here, we make the `flex-direction` of the navbar to `column`, we align the items to center and we make the `position` to `absolute` so it can somewhat float on the browser screen without disturbing other elements on the page.

-The `left` position is set to `0%` so that the navbar is perfectly near the left side of the screen.
 All the `margins` are removed and a `padding` of 20px is applied.
-The `width` is set to 35% so it will take 35% of the width of a screen. `height` is 100% so that the navbar is spread throughout the page vertically.
+The `width` is set to 35% so it will take 35% width of the screen. `height` is 100% so that the navbar is spread throughout the page vertically.

-A `tranform` property is applied which specifies the element's x position on the screen.
+A `transform` property is applied which specifies the element's x position on the screen.
 The element is -100% in the x direction (which is offscreen).

 Now if you click 'RUN' and if the preview window's width is more than 450px, you'll see everything normal.
 Try shrinking down the preview window and at a point, you'll see the navbar go offscreen vertically.